Sunday, June 14, 2026

 – **Iran’s death toll**

-Iran’s state-run Foundation of Martyrs and Veterans Affairs was quoted by the ISNA news agency as saying the war with the United States and Israel had left 3,468 people dead in the country.
+According to the ISNA news agency, Iran’s state-run Foundation of Martyrs and Veterans Affairs reported that the ongoing war with the United States and Israel has resulted in 3,468 fatalities within the country.

 – **UN chief condemns peacekeeper death**

-UN Secretary-General Antonio Guterres condemned an attack on UN peacekeepers in southern Lebanon that left a French soldier dead and three wounded.
-France blamed the attack on Hezbollah, and Guterres said, in a statement issued by his spokesman, that an initial assessment by the United Nations Interim Force in Lebanon (UNIFIL) was that it was carried out by the Iran-backed group.
-Hezbollah has denied accusations that it was involved.
+United Nations Secretary-General Antonio Guterres condemned an attack on UN peacekeepers in southern Lebanon that resulted in the death of a French soldier and injuries to three others.
+France attributed the attack to Hezbollah, while Guterres indicated, through his spokesman, that an initial assessment by the United Nations Interim Force in Lebanon (UNIFIL) suggested the involvement of the Iran-backed group.
+Hezbollah has denied any connection to the attack.

 – **Israel hits Lebanon**

-The Israeli military said Saturday its air force had eliminated a “terrorist cell” operating near its troops in southern Lebanon, despite the ceasefire there.
-Israeli forces also carried out demolitions in Lebanese towns near the border, including Bint Jbeil, the scene of intense fighting with Hezbollah prior to the ceasefire, Lebanese state media reported.
+On Saturday, the Israeli military announced that its air force had struck and eliminated a “terrorist cell” operating near its troops in southern Lebanon, despite the ongoing ceasefire.
+Reports from Lebanese state media indicated that Israeli forces also conducted demolitions in border towns, including Bint Jbeil, which had seen intense clashes with Hezbollah before the ceasefire.

 – **Iran navy warning**

-“We warn that no ship, of any kind, should leave its anchorage in the Persian Gulf and the Sea of Oman,” Iran’s Revolutionary Guards navy said in a statement on its official Sepah News website.
-“Any attempt to approach the Strait of Hormuz will be considered cooperation with the enemy, and the offending vessel will be targeted.”
+In a statement published on its official Sepah News website, Iran’s Revolutionary Guards navy issued a warning against ships departing from their positions in the Persian Gulf and the Sea of Oman.
+They stated, “Any attempt to approach the Strait of Hormuz will be considered cooperation with the enemy, and the offending vessel will be targeted.”

 – **No one-sided truce**

-Hezbollah leader Naim Qassem said Saturday the 10-day truce with Israel cannot be one-sided, vowing that his fighters would respond to Israeli attacks on Lebanon.
-“Because we do not trust this enemy, the resistance fighters will remain in the field with their hands on the trigger, and they will respond to violations accordingly,” Qassem said in a statement read out on TV.
-“There is no ceasefire from the side of the resistance only, it must be from both sides.”
+Hezbollah leader Naim Qassem emphasized on Saturday that the 10-day truce with Israel cannot be unilaterally observed, asserting that his fighters would retaliate against any Israeli attacks on Lebanon.
+“Because we do not trust this enemy, the resistance fighters will remain in the field with their hands on the trigger, and they will respond to violations accordingly,” Qassem stated in a televised address.
+He concluded, “There is no ceasefire from the side of the resistance only; it must be from both sides.”

 © 2024 AFP